Kyle Lewis’ hot start continues in Mariners’ second consecutive walk-off win vs. White Sox

 His final line: 4 1/3 innings, 6 hits, 6 runs (5 earned), 1 walk, 8 strikeouts on 82 pitches.

+“He was really, really good through four innings,” Mariners manager Scott Servais said.
+“That was the best we’d seen of Justus Sheffield – no question about it.

+“That’s how good he can be.
+But also that’s how quick it can turn on you in this league.”

-It seemed like Sheffield had total control of his fastball, slider and changeup until that fifth frame, when he threw four consecutive balls to walk leadoff hitter Yolmer Sanchez (never ideal).
+It seemed like Sheffield had total control of his fastball, slider and changeup until that fifth frame, when he threw four consecutive balls to walk leadoff hitter Yolmer Sanchez.

-He should have induced a ground ball out after that, but Austin Nola misplayed it at first base and then just missed an all-out dive to try to beat Zack Collins to the bag.
+He appeared to have induced a ground ball out after that, but Austin Nola misplayed it at first base and just missed on an all-out dive to try to beat Zack Collins to the bag.

 Adam Engel followed by crushing a three-run home run to left field.